Current Top Ten Hot IT Topics

 Looking for more information on a popular IT@Cornell service?
 This list is updated regularly to reflect the topics Cornell users are most interested in learning more about.
 Here are the top 10 visited pages for IT@Cornell services.

-Manage Email with Outlook on the Web
+Manage Cornell Email with Outlook on the Web

-Create and Distribute Surveys with Qualtrics
+Create and Distribute Surveys Using Qualtrics

 Email for Faculty and Staff

-Faculty and staff have access to a suite of Office services, which includes Outlook for email.
+Faculty and staff members have access to a suite of Office services, which includes Outlook for email.
 Read about Email for Faculty and Staff and learn the ins and outs of Microsoft Office.